 Architectural Runway Abstract

-Architectural runway exists when the enterprise’s platforms have sufficient, existing technological infrastructure (code) to support the implementation of the highest priority features without excessive, delay-inducing, redesign.
+Architectural runway exists when the enterprise’s platforms have sufficient, existing technological infrastructure (code) to support the implementation of the highest priority features in a near-term Program Increment without excessive, delay-inducing, redesign.
 In order to achieve some degree of runway, the enterprise must continually invest in refactoring and extending existing platforms.

 Building the Architectural Runway

 The concept of architectural runway in agile was introduced in Scaling Software Agility (SSA, ref chap.
 16) and has been extended in Agile Software Requirements (ASR, ref. ).
 In the cases where new platforms are particularly innovative, or in the case of entirely new (greenfield) development, it is common that System Architects play a role in the initial definition and build out of the runway.
 There, it is common that new infrastructure is initially put in place with just one or two Agile Teams—sometimes with the architect serving as Product Owner—over the course of a few Iterations, as illustrated in Figure 1.